-Behavioral questions repeat across companies — the same 10 themes recycle through Amazon LP loops, Google Googleyness rounds, and any FAANG-adjacent process.
-Candidates lose points the same way every time: one over-rehearsed story stretched across three different prompts, “the team” doing all the verbs, and no concrete metric in the result.
-These prompts generate STAR drafts by theme, stress-test them against the question they’ll actually face, and tighten ownership-vs-team language.
-Pair with the mock interview prompts once your story bank is drafted so the delivery doesn’t sound recited.
+Behavioral questions repeat across companies.
+The same ten themes recycle through Amazon’s Leadership Principle loops, Google’s Googleyness rounds, and most FAANG-adjacent processes — and candidates lose points the same way every time: one over-rehearsed story stretched across three different prompts, “the team” doing all the verbs, and no concrete metric in the Result.
+These 12 prompts generate STAR drafts by theme, stress-test them against the question you’ll actually face, and force ownership language (“I”) over team language (“we”).
+Pair them with the mock interview prompts once your bank is drafted, so delivery doesn’t sound recited.

 Best for